kr2/Hugo/README.md

 So there are several prebuilt stl files to discover and to put your own assembly together or you build your own via OpenSCAD.

 In general if you print H-set1.stl and H-set2.stl you should have all mandatory parts to build the Printer.
-If you also print H-set3.stl you should be able to setup the entire printer as shown in H-assembly.scad.
-The H-set7_PLA.stl contains all necessary linear bearings plus some extra, in case some come out in bad quality.
+If you also print H-set3.stl you should be able to setup the entire printer similar to the one shown in H-assembly.scad.
+It is recommend to use LMXXUU or igus linear Bearings but the H-set7_PLA.scad contains printable linear bearings.
 This bearings should be printed in PLA because it is harder then ABS.

 Sources